A Kernel for Multi-Parameter Persistent Homology: Introduction

 As previously mentioned, a persistence diagram for multi-parameter persistence does not exist~\cite{Carlsson2009}.
 However, bi-filtrations still admit meaningful distance measures, which lead to the notion of closeness of two bi-filtrations.
-The most prominent such distance is the \emph{interleaving distance}~\cite{Lesnick2015}, which, however, has recently been proved to be NP-complete to compute and approximate~\cite{Bjerkevik}.
-A computationally attractive alternative is the \emph{matching distance} \cite{BiasottiCerriFrosini2011}, which compares the persistence diagrams along all slices (appropriately weighted) and picks the worst discrepancy as the distance of the bi-filtrations.
-This distance can be approximated up to a precision $\eps$ using an appropriate subsample of the lines.
-Our result extends this work in the sense that not just a distance, but an inner product on bi-filtrations, is defined with our inclusion into a Hilbert space.
+The most prominent such distance is the \emph{interleaving distance}~\cite{Lesnick2015}, which, however, has recently been proved to be NP-complete to compute and approximate~\cite{BjerkevikBotnanKerber2018}.
+Computationally attractive alternatives are (multi-parameter) bottleneck distance \cite{DeyXin2018} and the \emph{matching distance} \cite{BiasottiCerriFrosini2011,KerberLesnickOudot2019}, which compares the persistence diagrams along all slices (appropriately weighted) and picks the worst discrepancy as the distance of the bi-filtrations.
+This distance can be approximated up to a precision $\eps$ using an appropriate subsample of the lines \cite{BiasottiCerriFrosini2011}, and also computed exactly in polynomial time \cite{KerberLesnickOudot2019}.
+Our approach extends these works in the sense that not just a distance, but an inner product on bi-filtrations, is defined with our inclusion into a Hilbert space.
 In a similar spirit, the software library RIVET~\cite{Lesnick2015b} provides a visualization tool to explore bi-filtrations by scanning through the slices.